 A difficult job market compounds the loss of a job, and trying to adapt your expertise to what is available will add to the difficulty of the situation.
 It's time to think about how you'll keep getting money to support yourself and others who rely on you.
 The logical next move is to start applying for unemployment compensation.

 You must have missed wages or work due to no fault of your own to be eligible for unemployment benefits in California.
-If you've been laid off from your job due to a lack of employment, you may be eligible for compensation.
+You may be eligible for compensation if you've been laid off from your job due to a lack of employment.
 You may also be eligible if you've been fired or left your job.
 The following are some of the most common reasons people apply for unemployment benefits:

-Being fired- Being fired from a job because you lack the skills to perform the requisite duties or simply because you didn't fit into the role, despite the fact that the employer believed you would still qualify for benefits.
+Being fired from a job because you lack the skills to perform the requisite duties or simply because you didn't fit into the role, even though the employer believed you would still qualify for benefits.
 You would be disqualified for compensation if you were dismissed for misconduct.

 And if you were laid off due to RIF (reduction-in-force) or the company was forced to downsize due to economic reasons, you are still eligible for benefits.